 Provide a summary from the Evaluation Report, if current, or update with current information.
 This summary describes the child's strengths (including strengths that exist in areas of concern) and the child's needs.
 Include developmental, academic achievement (preschool), and functional performance.
 Describe how the child's developmental delay or disability affects the child's involvement in everyday routines and appropriate activities.
 Describe instructional strategies that have been successful and how they can be incorporated into the child's educational program and curriculum that will support the child.
 Describe the child's favorite activities and materials, and factors that motivate the child to participate and learn.

-This section is designed to link the evaluation information with the IFSP/IEP.
-It should combine a synthesis of information first shared by family about their child's development with the findings of the evaluation team.
-It should capture team priorities and provide contextual information to be addressed through the development of outcomes/goals and teaching strategies.
+This section is designed to link the evaluation information with the intervention plan.
+It should combine a synthesis of information to be addressed through the development of outcomes/goals and teaching strategies.
 If needed, medical and health considerations should be addressed here.
 For Newborn Hearing Screening (NBHS) results, documentation should be 'refer' rather than 'fail' or 'did not pass' and include the date and hearing test results from the audiogram and audiologist report in the Hearing section of the Health Summaries.
 This would include the type of loss (sensorineural, conductive, mixed, or other).
-For Preschool programs, if this is an IEP developed without a new evaluation, this section should include a summary of all new and updated information regarding the child's present performance.
-This update should include the child's present performance in all developmental domains across all early learning settings (i.e. home, child care, community, preschool, etc.).
+For Preschool programs, if this is an IEP developed without a new ER, this section should include a summary of all new and updated information regarding the child's present performance from the re-evaluation review.
+This update should include the child's present performance in all early learning settings (i.e. home, child care, community, preschool, etc.).